scottjr632/rust-barrier/README.md

 ## Usage

 A barrier must first be initialized before using.
 A new barrier can be created by using the `init` method and specifying the count.
+This barrier is a simple counting barrier that spins on a `sense` variable.

 ```rust
 let barr = barrier::Barrier::init(4); // 4 is the number of threads